yh2333/yh2333.github.io/_pages/cv.md

 Education
 ======

-* Ph.D in Computer Science, University of Manchester, 2022 (expected)
+* Ph.D in Computer Science, University of Manchester, 2018 - Present
 * MSc in Advanced Computer Science, University of Manchester, 2017
 * BEng in Software Engineering, Qingdao University, 2016